awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-5.md

 # Ending a call<a name="case-5"></a>

-When your SIP application receives a hangup on any leg of a call, the application invokes a Lambda function\.
+When your SIP media application receives a hangup on any leg of a call, the application invokes a Lambda function\.
 See the following code example\.

 ```
 // if LEG-A receives a disconnect, i.e., invitee hangs up